josemalinga/modelling-multiseasonal-malaria-vaccines/README.md

 ### 6_grid_optimization
 Alterative to step 5, performs a grid search optimisation of chosen continuous input variables to reach a certain health goal while keeping other continuous variables constant
-The grid search method uses a pre-trained emulator in “3_GP_train” for optimisation. data_and_visualisation
+The grid search method uses a pre-trained emulator in “3_GP_train” for optimisation.

+## data_and_figures
 This folder contains the data generated during this study, along with the R scripts used to visualise data.
 There is a folder for each figure in the manuscript and supplement, containing:

-### data_and_figures
-The .rds data file corresponding to the figure,
+* The .rds data file corresponding to the figure,
-The Rscript used to generate the figure, and
+* The Rscript used to generate the figure, and
-A pdf version of the figure.
+* A pdf version of the figure.
 To reproduce a given figure, download the corresponding folder and update the file paths referenced in the corresponding Rscript.

-# In-silico modelling for booster efficacy
+# In-silico modelling to validate booster efficacy
 ## booster_validation
-Contains a simplefied workflow(see below), datasets and associated results files used in the in-silico modelling exercise to validate RTS,S parameters in a seasonal use case
+Contains a simplefied workflow(as shown above), datasets and associated results files used in the in-silico modelling exercise to validate RTS,S parameters in a seasonal use case

 *  ### 0_scenarios (see below)
 *  ### 1_OM_basic_workflow (see below)